-It appears that at least two out of three operational fish processing plants do not monitor their effluent for compliance purposes, an issue that should be addressed as a matter of urgency.
-In comparison, Sea Harvest has applied for a Coastal Waters Discharge Permit (CWDP) and operates under a water use license issued in January 2012 and regularly monitors effluent volume and quality.
-However, it is also evident that this operation is not compliant with the applicable effluent quality standards (Government Gazette No. 20526, 8 October 1999).
 ICMA 69(5)(d) requires that any person who wishes to discharge wastewater into the coastal environment and who has applied for a General Authorization/CWDP must be compliant with any relevant waste standards as specified in the NWA and other legislation dealing with waste, unless the Water Use License/General Authorisation states otherwise.
-Until all operations have been issued a CWDP, authorities should focus their efforts on ensuring that effluent discharges meet the absolute minimum requirements, i.e. the revised General Discharge Limits as per the General and Special Standards of 1999.
+Until all operations have been issued a CWDP, authorities should focus their efforts on ensuring that effluent discharges meet the absolute minimum requirements, i.e. the revised General Discharge Limits as per the General and Special Standards of 2013.
 Given the high organic loading of these effluents, as indicated by the historic water quality data, these discharges have presumably contributed significantly to organic loading in the Bay, particularly in Small Bay.

-Premier Fishing (previously trading as Southern Seas Fishing) is one of the largest fish processing plants that historically discharged into the Bay but has been out of operation for several years.
-Operators of the plant but have recently (2013) were granted permission by the authorities to reopen shop.
-Premier fishing is currently finalizing an application for a CWDP.
-Although the plant will be required to implement much more strict effluent management protocols than in the past and will have to meet much more stringent effluent quality criteria, there is still a risk that effluent from the plant could impact negatively on the Bay unless compliance with these requirements is carefully monitored and are adhered to.
-This is equally applicable to the other plants that discharge effluent into the Bay.
-Although the available data do not show this, it is quite likely that the volume of effluent discharged to the Bay from the other fish processing factories had also tailed off sharply in recent years owing to the fact that pelagic fish stocks (sardine and anchovy) had temporarily relocated eastwards beyond the reach of fishing vessels stationed in Saldanha Bay (now centered off Gansbaai) (Note that this was a major contributing factor for the temporary closure of one of these plants).
+Although the available data do not show this, it is quite likely that the volume of effluent discharged to the Bay from the other fish processing factories had also tailed off sharply in recent years owing to the fact that pelagic fish stocks (sardine and anchovy) had temporarily relocated eastwards beyond the reach of fishing vessels stationed in Saldanha Bay (now cantered off Gansbaai) (Note that this was a major contributing factor for the temporary closure of one of these plants).
 Now that these fish stocks have returned to the West Coast, volumes of effluent discharged to the Bay from this source is set to increase again and it is strongly recommended that both the volume and quality of all effluent discharged from fish processing facilities in Saldanha be carefully monitored.

-12.1.5 Mariculture
+13.1.5 Mariculture

 Saldanha Bay is the only natural sheltered embayment in South Africa and as a result it is regarded as the major area for mariculture.
-A total area of approximately 180 ha has been allocated to ten mariculture operators within Saldanha Bay.
+A total area of approximately 165 ha has been allocated to ten mariculture operators within Saldanha Bay.
 Nine operators hold rights to farm mussels but only six exercise this right.
 Six operators farm oysters and but also have the right to cultivate abalone, scallops, red bait or seaweed.
 These farms have been shown to cause organic enrichment and anoxia in sediments under the rafts owing to contamination by the farmed animals themselves, faeces, and fouling species.
 Monitoring of their impacts on benthic communities in the Bay is being undertaken by the Department of Agriculture Forestry and Fisheries (DAFF) but the results of this have yet to be made available to the public.